cucumber/cucumber-ruby-core/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Tests have been added for any changes to behaviour of the code
 - [ ] New and existing tests are passing locally and on CI
 - [ ] `bundle exec rubocop` reports no offenses
-- [ ] RDoc comments have been updated
 - [ ] CHANGELOG.md has been updated